beccatron/wp-plugin-beccatron-people/README.md

 - V-Card upload would be nice
 - Some sort of AJAX trickery to only show additional institutional affiliations/roles if requested
 - Document how to use the metadata in a theme
+- Shortcode to list all the people (of a given taxonomy?)
+- Uninstall - delete all the posts created through plugin??